 - When submitting an exam to CAS, instructors should include any specific administration instructions (e.g., list of materials permitted) and the best way to contact him or her during the exam.

 - We kindly request that all exams are submitted by email or dropped off in person at least 1 class day in advance if possible.
-Emailed exams should be sent to email@example.com.
+Email CAS exams.

-- If instructors have questions regarding the administration of exams at CAS or accommodating students with disabilities in general, they are encouraged to contact the CAS office at firstname.lastname@example.org or 607-871-2148.
+- If instructors have questions regarding the administration of exams at CAS or accommodating students with disabilities in general, they are encouraged to contact the CAS office, email CAS, 607-871-2148.